 Brain Scans, Part 2

-According to Dr. Amen, SPECT can do more than show who has ADD.
-He says it can identify which of his six ADD "subtypes" a person has.
+According to Dr. Amen, SPECT can do more than show who has ADHD.
+He says it can identify which of his six ADHD "subtypes" a person has.
 Each subtype requires its own kind of treatment, claims Dr. Amen.

 Michael Uszler, M.D, a nuclear medicine specialist who heads a clinic in Santa Monica, California, occasionally performs SPECT scans on children referred to him by pediatricians and family physicians.
 He agrees that SPECT cannot be used to make a final diagnosis, but that it adds to the picture presented by examination and other tests.

 Brain wave patterns, like the blood flow images produced by SPECT, reveal abnormalities in the frontal area of the brain.
-Some children with ADD symptoms have an excess of slow waves, while others have too much fast-wave activity, according to Dr. Hoffman.
+Some patients with ADHD symptoms have an excess of slow waves, while others have too much fast-wave activity, according to Dr. Hoffman.
 "On the surface, you can't tell them apart," he says.
 "They have the same symptoms. qEEG shows the cause of the symptoms."

 Skeptics and believers

-Few ADD experts consider SPECT a particularly useful tool in diagnosing or treating ADD.
+Few ADHD experts consider SPECT a particularly useful tool in diagnosing or treating ADHD.
 The work of people like Dr. Amen, many experts say, has not been available for the scrutiny of the scientific community, and his findings haven't been duplicated by the research of others - a basic criterion of scientific validity.